Middle School Course Offerings

 Not NCAA Student-Athlete Approved

-Please note that OOT06A and OOT06B are separate one-semester courses.
-Students must take both courses to complete a full year of 6th Grade Social Studies.
+Please note that these are separate one-semester courses.
+Students must take both courses to complete a full year of 7th Grade Science.

 Course Cost